Platelet: Disorders

+Platelet disorders can occur because there are not enough platelets, too many platelets, or the platelets do not function properly.

-Low platelet concentration is called thrombocytopenia, and is due to either decreased production or increased destruction.
+Low platelet concentration is called thrombocytopenia, and is due to either decreased production, increased destruction of platelets, or platelets being sequestered in another part of the body.
 Elevated platelet concentration is called thrombocytosis, and is either congenital, reactive (to cytokines), or due to unregulated production: one of the myeloproliferative neoplasms or certain other myeloid neoplasms.
-A disorder of platelet function is called a thrombocytopathy or a platelet function disorder.

 Normal platelets can respond to an abnormality on the vessel wall rather than to hemorrhage, resulting in inappropriate platelet adhesion/activation and thrombosis: the formation of a clot within an intact vessel.
-This type of thrombosis arises by mechanisms different from those of a normal clot: namely, extending the fibrin of venous thrombosis; extending an unstable or ruptured arterial plaque, causing arterial thrombosis; and microcirculatory thrombosis.
-An arterial thrombus may partially obstruct blood flow, causing downstream ischemia, or may completely obstruct it, causing downstream tissue death.
+This type of thrombosis arises by mechanisms different from those of a normal clot: extending the fibrin of venous thrombosis; extending an unstable or ruptured arterial plaque, causing arterial thrombosis; and microcirculatory thrombosis.
+An arterial thrombus may partially obstruct blood flow, causing downstream ischemia, or may completely obstruct it, causing downstream tissue death.:

-The three broad categories of platelet disorders are "not enough", "dysfunctional", and "too many".